 There are so many things we like about New York.
 We're big theatergoers, and we love museums.
 The Morningside Heights neighborhood has been fun for us to explore - we've discovered Absolute Bagels, the Hungarian Pastry Shop, Tom's Diner.
 People at Columbia have been incredibly generous in providing tips about places to see.
 I must say that a big plus for Raffael and me is that we're now closer to our children.
 We have five grown children, four of whom are living in the US.
-This includes our oldest, Olivia Jovine, who is an alumna of Columbia's Graduate School of Architecture, Planning, and Preservation.
 I'm excited to be residing in the world's most vibrant city, leading a premier institution of higher learning.
-What more could you want in life? - David J. Craig
+What more could you want in life?

+- David J. Craig